Wal-Mart suspends Louisiana seafood supplier

-(Reuters) - Wal-Mart Stores Inc (WMT.N) has suspended one of its seafood suppliers amid allegations that the company, CJ’s Seafood of Breaux Bridge, Louisiana, violated several federal labor laws.
+June 30 (Reuters) - Wal-Mart Stores Inc has suspended one of its seafood suppliers amid allegations that the company, CJ’s Seafood of Breaux Bridge, Louisiana, violated several federal labor laws.

 The retailing giant launched an investigation of CJ’s Seafood following a report published by labor rights group the Worker Rights Consortium that said the crawfish processor abused migrant workers, forced them to work 24 hour shifts and used threats to prevent them from complaining to authorities.